CA Final Indirect Tax Amendments for May 2026 ICAI Exams

-Option-1: Import goods accompanied with overseas Chartered Engineer (or equivalent) [Report -Form A] --
+Option-1: Import goods accompanied by an overseas Chartered Engineer (or equivalent) [Report -Form A] --

 (a) All imports of second-hand machinery or used capital goods will be ordinarily accompanied by an inspection or appraisement report issued by an overseas Chartered Engineer or equivalent, prepared upon examination of the goods at the place of sale.